 Monthly class which helps patients cope with the cognitive, emotional, behavioral & social changes they may experience.

 Canopy has an Oncology Nurse Navigator to serve as a point of contact for clinical coordination and questions regarding all cancer-related care at Memorial Hermann.
-A social worker is also available by appointment to provide counseling, access to community resources, and assist with advanced care planning.
+A social work counselor is also available by appointment to provide counseling, access to community resources, and assist with advanced care planning.

-The resource library contains much more than just books and brochures on various cancers.
-Our PhD volunteer can schedule time with patients and their families to conduct research of reliable sources such as UT Health’s database and PubMed.
-We also have a list of trusted online resources that patients and their families can use if they would like to research on their own as well.
+The resource library contains books and brochures on various cancers.
+We also have a desktop computer for research and a list of trusted online resources that patients and their families can use.

 A group where both men and women with advanced stage cancer can come to share support and encouragement while learning to live fully in between the hard things.